polyipseity/information/special/academia/HKUST/TEMG 3950/information.md

 _Previously, case analysis was part 1._

-The product needs to be {{realistic, might be successful, and could be developed in about 2 years.
+The product for the project of this part needs to be {{realistic, might be successful, and could be developed in about 2 years.
 High technology is not necessary}}.

 ### product innovation elements